 It's also important to have the whole company buy in.
 We talked about this in the context of ensuring that you don't accidentally develop an "us and them" situation between people across locations.
 It really helps if your CEO and Senior management all believe in it, and if all HQ staff interact with and get to know the team in the other locations.

-At Effective Software, our health and safety software aims to modernise and simplify your management processes.
+At Engage EHS, our Health and Safety Management Software aims to modernise and simplify your management processes.
 We understand that making the change to software can seem to be a challenge, and we have prepared a 5 minute guide to making it a success for your business.